Folk Week - August 4th to 11th 2017

 As part of BBC Music Day on 15th June 2017, Sidmouth FolkWeek was awarded a Blue Plaque in recognition of its cultural contribution to the region.
 Britain’s oldest festival has itself become the stuff of folklore, continuing to influence musical trends and capturing the hearts of all who visit.
 Sidmouth FolkWeek has undergone many transformations in its 63 years and while it represents many things to many people, the unique, varied and vibrant atmosphere is one that undeniably sets it apart.

 BBC Radio Devon’s Blue Plaque will commemorate Sidmouth Folk Week.
-The station broadcast the unveiling of the plaque, by Festival Patrons Show of Hands (Steve Knightly and Phil Beer), live from Connaught Gardens as part of yesterday’s BBC Music Day celebrations.
+The station broadcast the unveiling of the plaque, by Festival Patrons Show of Hands (Steve Knightly and Phil Beer), live from Connaught Gardens as part of the BBC Music Day celebrations.
 Connaught Gardens is where the festival began in 1955 though the plaque will be permanently mounted at The Ham in Sidmouth where the festival sets up its central hub each year in the first week of August.

 Mark Grinnell, Editor of BBC Radio Devon says: